by Lea Tonkin

 Lea Tonkin is the president of Lea Tonkin Communications, Woodstock, IL.

-For more information about the Lean Sensei app, including a link to download , be sure to visit the Lean Sensei page on the AME website.
-In addition, there will be opportunities to learn more about the Lean Sensei app at the AME Boston 2017 Conference.
-Visit the AME Boston 2017 website for more information.
+For more information about the AME Lean Sensei app and Excel tool, including a link to download, be sure to visit the AME Lean Sensei webpage.
+You can learn from the experts who helped pioneer AME Lean Sensei at the AME 2017 International Conference in Boston.
+Visit ame.org/Boston for more information!

 Stay up-to-date on all things AME, join our mailing list!